telerik/winforms-docs/controls/gridview/caption.md

 ## Title

-Since R3 2018 SP1 RadgridView supports displaying a Title(Caption).
+Since R3 2018 SP1 RadGridView supports displaying a Title(Caption).
 By default the Title is displayed on top.
 The position and the alignment of the title text can be easily changed.

 ![gridview-caption 001](images/gridview-caption001.png)